xot/ElectraOne/DOCUMENTATION.md

 #### Tracks

-Five tracks (each with an optional ChannelEq device) are simultaneously controlled through MIDI channel ```MIDI_TRACKS_CHANNEL```, with the following CC parameter assignments.
+Five tracks (each with an optional ChannelEq device) are simultaneously controlled through MIDI channel ```MIDI_TRACKS_CHANNEL```, with the following CC parameter assignments (which assures that the CC's for the same control on adjacent tracks differ by 1; in other words the CC for the control on track x equals the CC for the control on track 0 + x)

 |  CC | Controls   |            |            |            |            |
 |----:|:-----------|:-----------|:-----------|:-----------|:-----------|